 If you find your dog is requiring daycare more than one day a week, you can save by purchasing these weekly packages:

 – Weekly 5 Day Pass = $185

-- If your dog is having an all body clip, deshed or style treatment, in our Grooming Salon and you choose to use a full day of daycare at the same time, you may receive a 25% on your daycare fee.
+- If your dog is having an all body clip, deshed or style treatment, in our Grooming Salon and you choose to use a full day of daycare at the same time, will be given a 25% discount off the casual rate daycare fee.

 – If notice is provided a week in advance that you are going away on holidays for more than one week, we can freeze your account for the time you are away.